 As Knowsley Council’s Archives Service, an Accredited Archive Service and a Place of Deposit for Public Records, we aim to collect relevant materials that relate to the history of the geographical area which makes up the present day borough of Knowsley.
 We are always grateful for offers of deposits from individuals, businesses and organisations.
 In line with our Collections Management Policy, the types of materials that we collect include local government records of Knowsley MBC and its predecessor authorities, public records allowed under the Public Records Act and records relating to individuals, clubs, societies, organisations and businesses.
 These can include items such as documents, correspondence, photographs, maps, plans and so on.

-We do not normally collect items that don’t relate to the Knowsley area or which would be better placed in another archive e.g. The National Archives or another local repository; records which have no historic value; duplicates of items already held or artefacts, unless they form an integral part of a wider archival collection.
+We don’t normally collect: items that are unrelated to the Knowsley area and which would be better placed in another archive; records which have no historic value; duplicates of items already held or artefacts, unless they form an integral part of a wider archival collection.
 Knowsley’s Museum Service will collect Knowsley related objects in line with its collections policy.
 If we are unable to accept your offer of deposit, we will advise you of alternative repositories and signpost you to a more suitable archive or museum.

 The ARK has a public search room which offers 4 research seats and houses 2 PCs for web-based genealogical research – Ancestry Library Edition is free to use on any PC within the Library Service.
 There are also 2 microfilm reader-printers, a reference book selection and lending copies of family history research guide books.
 The ARK also houses a collection of rare books covering topics of local and regional interest.
 View our Archive Services User Guide here: ARK User Guide

 When planning to visit us, if you think you may need assistance, or your enquiry is particularly detailed, we recommend that you make an appointment by contacting us in advance by telephone, letter or email to ensure that staff are available to assist.